redbasel/Koros1/readmekoros1.md

 ****FOLLOWUP****
 The follow up page has a form where the client can fill in information for their coach regarding their weekly progress.
-AS of now it is connected to codeinstitute server just to prove it is working correctly.
+AS of now it is connected to codeinstitute server just to prove it is working correctly. mebedded is the wireframe for the follow up with the quantatative part along with the qualitative one.

+/workspace/Koros1/docs/wireframe/followupformwf.png
+(img)

 ****PLANS****